Blood stem cell research may reverse the medicine of the future

 The study co-authorassociate professor Robert Nordonadmits he was amazed that the device not only created blood stem cell precursors that went on to produce differentiated blood cells, but also created the tissue cells of the embryonic heart environment that is crucial to this process.

-What surprises me about this is that blood stem cells, when they form in the embryo, they form in the wall of the main vessel called the aorta —continue–.
+What surprises me regarding this is that blood stem cells, when they form in the embryo, they form in the wall of the main vessel called the aorta —continue–.
 And they basically come out of this aorta and go into the circulation, and then they go to the liver and form what’s called definitive hematopoiesis, or definitive blood formation.“.

 He adds that “getting an aorta to form and actually getting the cells out of that aorta into the circulation, that’s the crucial step needed to generate these cells“.